SaaS: Single Tenant vs Multi-Tenant - What's the Difference?

 Digital Guardian’s Data Protection Platform leverages software as a service, or SaaS, to provide data protection in a package that results in superior security, better economics, and reduced overhead.
 One of the ways we do this is through multi-tenant architecture.

 Single Tenant – A single instance of the software and supporting infrastructure serve a single customer.
-With single tenancy, each customer has his or her own independent database and instance of the software.
+With single tenancy, each customer has his or her own independent multi-tenant database and instance of the software.
 Essentially, there is no sharing happening with this option.

 Potential benefits of single-tenant include: